netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 continues for roughly 30 seconds, at which point the factory program was killed with `SIGINT`, which results in the 31 closed tasks in the subsequent second.

-Zombie processes may not be catastrophic, but if you're developing an application on Linux, you should absolutely eliminate them.
-If you see them in a service in your stack, it's probably worth a bug report.
+Zombie processes may not be catastrophic, but if you're developing an application on Linux, you should eliminate them.
+If you see them in a service in your stack, it's probably worth filing a bug report.

 ## View eBPF metrics in Netdata Cloud